-Seattle Public Schools announce plans to reopen ‘as usual’ if King County is in Phase 4
+Seattle Public Schools says it will reopen ‘as usual’ if King County reaches Phase 4

 Macdougall said he’s primarily concerned about safety.
 “I would prefer that we open online in the fall and play it by ear as we move forward,” he said.

 Plans could still change if coronavirus cases pick up here.
-On Friday, King County officially entered Phase 2 of Gov. Jay Inslee’s reopening plan, which allows small gatherings and more businesses to open.
+On Friday, King County officially entered the second phase of Gov. Jay Inslee’s reopening plan, which allows small gatherings and more businesses to open.
 But public health officials could decide to keep schools closed if the course of the virus worsens.

 SPS will need a back-up plan in case that happens — or, if school is allowed to resume but is then forced to shut down again because of a resurgence of coronavirus cases in the fall.
 The district’s work group has said that ensuring students have access to laptops, internet and tech support should be a priority.